Themes:Honour & ShameGender & PowerLoyalty & FriendshipPatriarchal Control

 AO2

 Shakespeare places this demand at the structural climax of the play's central relationship, making loyalty — not romance — the true test of love.
-Benedick's willingness to comply becomes the litmus test (crucial test) of his devotion.
+Benedick's willingness to comply becomes the litmus test of his devotion.

 Key Words